crutcher/tapestry-legacy/BlockGraph.md

 ![full graph](media/graphs/graph.full.dot.png)

-Provided we had storage for the tensor chunks, and decomposed the *BlockOp* operations into *BlockShard* components each small enough that their input, output, and intermediate data would fit in a single node, we could write a (extremely inefficient) greedy scheduler which could run an arbitrary graph to completion.
+Provided we had storage for the tensor chunks, and decomposed the *BlockOp* operations into *BlockShard* components such that their input, output, and intermediate data would fit in a single worker node, and that each *TensorChunk* was produced by exactly one *BlockShard*, we could write an (extremely inefficient) greedy scheduler which could run an arbitrary large graph to completion:

+* While there are *BlockShard*s or *TensorCopy*s observable through any path to *Sink*:
+  * Pick and execute at least one of them.

+It would only need to find a *BlockShard* or a *TensorCopy* who's inputs were all computed, and execute it, until there were no more nodes of work to complete.

 ## Next